 Benefit: The consolidation of several topics in this new rule – topics previously split among multiple rules – makes it easier, generally speaking, for attorneys to find information on financial and other types of arrangements they may be trying to create.

-Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Legal Representation, Breach of Fiduciary, Parker Law Group Attorneys, APC, Port Parker
+Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Legal Representation, Breach of Fiduciary, Parker Taylor Law Group, Port Parker